ETC3250: Tutorial 3 Help Sheet

 ggplotly(p, width=400, height=300)

-Check lecture 2 slide 45.
-Were the variables in that data set standardised before the PCA was calculated?
+Check lecture 2 slides 58 and read the code.
+Are the variables in that data set standardised before the PCA is calculated?

 A time series plot would require a ggplot() with x=date, y=rate, and group=currency.
 Consider using pivot_longer() to get your data in a form where it is easy to plot.